Harvard sues Trump administration to stop the freeze of more than $2 billion in grants

 “Nor has the Government acknowledged the significant consequences that the indefinite freeze of billions of dollars in federal research funding will have on Harvard’s research programs, the beneficiaries of that research, and the national interest in furthering American innovation and progress,” it added.

-In its lawsuit, Harvard said the funding freeze violated its First Amendment rights and the statutory provisions of Title VI of the Civil Rights Act.
-The freeze, according to the lawsuit, was also “arbitrary and capricious and in violation of the Administrative Procedure Act.
+Harvard's suit called the funding freeze “arbitrary and capricious,” saying it violated its First Amendment rights and the statutory provisions of Title VI of the Civil Rights Act.

-The lawsuit follows one filed earlier this month by the American Association of University Professors demanding that a federal judge declare unlawful and put aside a pending review and investigation of Harvard's funding.

-The Trump administration did not immediately respond to an email from The Associated Press requesting comment.
-Education Department spokesperson Madi Biedermann declined to comment on the lawsuit.
+“The gravy train of federal assistance to institutions like Harvard, which enrich their grossly overpaid bureaucrats with tax dollars from struggling American families is coming to an end," White House spokesman Harrison Fields said in an email Monday.
+"Taxpayer funds are a privilege, and Harvard fails to meet the basic conditions required to access that privilege.”

-In its letter dated April 11, the administration told Harvard to impose tougher discipline on protesters and to screen international students for those who are “hostile to the American values.”
+In its letter earlier this month, the administration told Harvard to impose tougher discipline on protesters and to screen international students for those who are “hostile to the American values.”

-It also called for broad leadership reforms at the university, changes to admissions policies and the removal of college recognition for some student clubs.
+It also called for broad leadership reforms at the university, admissions policy changes and the end of college recognition for some student clubs.
 The government also demanded Harvard audit its faculty and student body to ensure wide viewpoints in every department and, if necessary, diversify by admitting additional students and hiring new faculty.

 Last Monday, Harvard said it would not comply, citing the First Amendment.
 The following day, Trump took to his Truth Social platform, questioning whether the university should lose its tax-exempt status “if it keeps pushing political, ideological, and terrorist inspired/supporting ‘Sickness?’”